ahmadnassri/docs-engineering-matrix/team.md

 ## Teamwork

-#### Junior
+#### Engineer 1

-> Helps their teammates when requested, volunteers themself for team tasks.
-Gives or shares credit where due.

-> Actively demonstrates a positive attitude, learns from mistakes and does not place blame on others.
+- Actively demonstrates a positive attitude, learns from mistakes and does not place blame on others.

-#### Intermediate

-> Helps their teammates overcome obstacles, resolve blockers, and complete work tasks without impacting their own work.

-> Aware of team's progress and reaches out to teammates if they notice someone has been stuck for a while.

-> Gives or shares credit where due.

-> Actively demonstrates a positive attitude, takes responsibility for mistakes and does not place blame on others

 #### Senior